joshjohanning/joshjohanning.github.io/_posts/2021-06-17-angular-tokenization.md

 ### angular.json

-Your `angular.json` file might look a little different, but what I did was take an existing configuration, copy/paste it, and change the `fileReplacements` section, specifically the `src/environments/environment.tokenized.ts` line.
+Your `angular.json`{: .filepath} file might look a little different, but what I did was take an existing configuration, copy/paste it, and change the `fileReplacements` section, specifically the `src/environments/environment.tokenized.ts`{: .filepath} line.

 ```json
           "configurations": {